Electric Vehicle Roadmap - Goal 1

 Fleet

-- The San Diego County Library retired two diesel-fueled buses mobile libraries and will be replacing them with five all-electric mobile outreach vans, providing expanded mobile library services and other resources to residents and students throughout the region.
+- The San Diego County Library (SDCL) added four all-electric mobile outreach vans to provide expanded mobile library services and other resources to residents and students throughout the region.

-119 EV charging stations in construction for the County fleet at the County Operations Center
+119 EV charging stations at County Operations Center